Find out all there is to know about the benefits of recurring deposits

 Now that you know the benefits of an RD account, you can gradually consider opening one to create a corpus.
 An RD can help you achieve your short and long term goals of saving money to buy something soon - be it something as small as the latest phone you wish to purchase or create a lump sum to pay as a down payment for your Home Loan.
 This investment gives you attractive and guaranteed returns and is a must-have for looking for safe investment avenues.

-Download the digibank by DBS app to open a recurring deposit and see your dreams take shape.
+Download DBS Bank app to open a recurring deposit and see your dreams take shape.